 Mr. Olney’s cases include:

-- Obtained a $5.7 million verdict as lead trial counsel in Peck v.
-County of Orange, a wrongful death case challenging the fatal shooting of a visually impaired man inside of his own home.
+- Peck v.
+County of Orange, Case No.: 2:19-cv-04654 DSF (AFMx): lead trial counsel, obtained $5.7 million verdict under the Americans with Disabilities Act in wrongful death case challenging the fatal shooting of a visually impaired man inside of his own home.

-- Obtained a total award of $3.1 million including $1,000,000 in punitive damages as lead counsel and lead trial counsel in a confidential employment retaliation arbitration representing a senior global sales executive for a Fortune 500 company.
+- Confidential arbitration award: lead trial counsel, obtained a total award of $3.1 million including $1,000,000 in punitive damages in employment retaliation arbitration representing a senior executive for a Fortune 500 company.

-- Obtained a $4.5 million confidential settlement on behalf of a senior entertainment executive following a wrongful termination.
+- Confidential settlement: $4.5 million confidential settlement on behalf of a senior entertainment executive following a wrongful termination.

-- Obtained a $1.4 million settlement in Lee v.
-California Department of Corrections and Rehabilitation, a wrongful death case involving the preventable suicide of an inmate suffering from mental illness.
+- Estate of Michael Lee v.
+California Department of Corrections and Rehabilitation, Case No. 2:20-cv-01161-JAM-CKD: $1.4 million settlement in a wrongful death case involving the preventable suicide of an inmate suffering from mental illness.

-- Obtained a $845,000 confidential pre-litigation settlement in a sexual harassment case.
+- Confidential settlement: $845,000 confidential pre-litigation settlement in a sexual harassment case.

-- Represented a high school student with disabilities in Meares v.
+- Meares v.
 Rim of the World Unified School District, 269 F. Supp.
 3d 1041 (C.D.
 Cal.
-2016), resulting in a $1 million settlement, the creation of a Parent Advisory Board for parents of special needs students who attend the district’s schools, and the first federal court decision recognizing an equal right under the IDEA for students with disabilities to participate in extracurricular activities.
+2016): a high school student with disabilities; obtained a $1 million settlement, the creation of a Parent Advisory Board for parents of special needs students who attend the district’s schools, and the first federal court decision recognizing an equal right under the IDEA for students with disabilities to participate in extracurricular activities.

-- Pre-litigation settlement with Amazon.com ending Amazon’s discriminatory practice of prohibiting sellers from using its website based only upon their country-of-origin.
+- Ended Amazon.com’s discriminatory practice of prohibiting sellers from using its website based only upon their country-of-origin.

-Mr. Olney received the California Lawyer of the Year (CLAY) award in 2024 along with attorneys from Munger Tolles & Olson, Civil Rights Corp. and Public Justice for his work in Urquidi v.
+Mr. Olney is a trainer at the annual trial college held by California Employment Lawyers Association, the statewide organization of more than 1,300 California employment attorneys.
+He was named to the Daily Journal’s 2024 “Top Labor & Employment Lawyers” list honoring the top labor and employment lawyers in California.
+He received the California Lawyer of the Year (CLAY) award in 2024 along with attorneys from Munger Tolles & Olson, Civil Rights Corp. and Public Justice for his work in Urquidi v.
 City of Los Angeles, Case No. 22STCP04044, which largely ended the unconstitutional use of cash bail in Los Angeles County.
-He was named to the Southern California Super Lawyers lists as a Rising Star each year from 2018 through 2024, the Up-and-Coming 100 list in 2024, and as a Super Lawyer in 2025; to the Lawdragon 500 Leading Plaintiff Employment & Civil Rights Lawyers national list each year from 2021 through 2024; and to the Best Lawyers in America list (2025 Edition).
-Mr. Olney and his cases have been featured in the Washington Post, LA Times, Orange County Register, Inside Edition, CBS, ABC, NBC, OC Weekly, and Voice of OC.
+Mr. Olney was named to the Southern California Super Lawyers lists as a Rising Star each year from 2018 through 2024, the Up-and-Coming 100 list in 2024, and as a Super Lawyer in 2025 and 2026; to the Lawdragon 500 Leading Plaintiff Employment & Civil Rights Lawyers national list each year from 2021 through 2025; and to the Best Lawyers in America in the fields of Civil Rights Law, Employment Law – Individuals, and Litigation – Labor and Employment in the 2025 and 2026 Editions.
+Mr. Olney and his cases have been frequently featured in the media including in the Washington Post, LA Times, Orange County Register, Inside Edition, CBS, ABC, NBC, Daily Journal, OC Weekly, and Voice of OC.

 Prior to joining Hadsell Stormer, Mr. Olney clerked for the Honorable Stephen Reinhardt on the Court of Appeals for the Ninth Circuit and the Honorable Margaret M. Morrow of the United States District Court for the Central District of California.

 Mr. Olney graduated summa cum laude from the University of California, Irvine in 2013.
-At UCI Irvine, Mr. Olney represented hotel workers and day laborers in wage-and-hour cases and immigration proceedings through the UC Irvine Immigrant Rights Clinic.
 He received awards for the highest performance in seven courses and was awarded Best Oral Argument in the UC Irvine Moot Court Competition.
-While in Law School, Brian completed externships with the ACLU of Southern California and International Human Rights attorney Paul Hoffman.

 From 2001 through 2010, Mr. Olney worked for the Service Employees International Union and its affiliates, leading campaigns to help healthcare workers win a voice on the job.
 While at SEIU, Mr. Olney also served as a Research Director and led lobbying efforts to pass legislation strengthening nursing home transparency and oversight.